You are here: Home > Social Welfare > Social welfare payments > Social welfare payments and work > Help with low pay in Ireland

 In certain circumstances, you are allowed to keep social welfare payments (or at least part of them) when you start work.
 For example:

 If you work part-time up to 3 days per week you may be entitled to retain part of your Jobseeker's Benefit or Jobseeker's Allowance.
 If you are getting One-Parent Family Payment you are allowed to earn a certain amount each week and keep your payment.
-If you are getting a disability payment you may earn a certain amount from rehabilitative work without it affecting your payment.
+If you are getting a means-tested disability payment, such as Disability Allowance or Blind Pension, you may earn a certain amount from work without it affecting your payment.
+If you are getting Illness Benefit (for at least 6 months) or Invalidity Pension you can apply for Partial Capacity Benefit and keep part of your payment, depending on how restricted your capacity for work is.

 Back to Work Enterprise Allowance

-Under this scheme you can become self-employed and keep a certain amount of your social welfare payment.
-Find out more about the Back to Enterprise Work Allowance.
+Under the Back to Enterprise Work Allowance, you can become self-employed and keep a certain amount of your social welfare payment.

 Retaining medical card